Stuck on social?

-Just delivered a job?
+Just delivered a great job?
 Referrals can be your best source of new business.

 Encourage your customers to leave a review and refer their family friends.
 Nielsen claims that 83% of consumers trust word of mouth when making purchasing decisions.
 Make sure you can maximise this.

 Twitter as a marketing channel

 Whether Twitter can be effective for promotion is often dependent on industry and how much time you can dedicate to it.